rsyncOSX/RsyncUIdocs/content/post/Built.md

 One important requirement for macOS apps on Apple App Store is, quote Apple: *"To distribute a macOS app through the Mac App Store, you must enable the App Sandbox capability."* There are restrictions what an app can do inside the App Sandbox.
 It is not allowed to execute command line utilities like `/usr/bin/rsync`  and is not allowed to access local .dotfiles outside catalogs like the Documents catalog.
 The most serious showstopper is not allowed to execute rsync.

 One important feature for RsyncUI is passwordless login by ssh to remote servers.
 Passwordless login by ssh is by ssh-keys and default ssh-key is:

 ```bash
 ~/.ssh/id_rsa
 ```
 The App Sandbox capability is set off and access local files on.
 This is the only way to get the latest version of RsyncUI working as expected.
 The sequrity for RsyncUI not containing malicious code is by [signed and notarized by Apple](/post/notarized/).

 RsyncUI is also storing data in a .dotfile catalog.

 ```bash
 $HOME/.rsyncosx/macserialnumber/configurations.json
 ```
-But there might be a version for RsyncUI on App Store later in 2024.
-I have commenced the work on integrating SwiftData and a limited version of RsyncUI might find it way to the App Store.

 # SwiftData